srodriguezcode/spartacusTraining/resources/docs/exercises/05-cmsflexcomponent-(special-case).md

 Here is an example of the process:

 Generate an instance of `CMSFlexComponent` and add it to a slot.

+> [!IMPORTANT]
-In this case, the `flexType` is absolutely necessary (otherwise it would be impossible to map the component in Spartacus).
+> In this case, the `flexType` is absolutely necessary (otherwise it would be impossible to map the component in Spartacus).

 ```impex
 $version = Online